 Sound isolation clips reduce noise through a wall or ceiling assembly by isolating the drywall from the framing.
 By decoupling the drywall from the building’s structure, the path for sound energy is broken and the sound transmitted is greatly reduced.
 Sound isolation clips are excellent for stopping both impact noise (increasing IIC rating) and airborne noise (increasing STC rating), making them an extremely attractive option for both new construction and retrofitting an existing space.

 The special thing about sound isolation clips is that they give best-in-class results for both IIC and STC rating.
-We like to use mass loaded vinyl, Green Glue, and other soundproofing materials when it makes sense, but for impact noise (footsteps), we know that sound isolation clips are the ONLY option if you’re soundproofing a ceiling side of a floor-ceiling assembly.
+Using soundproofing materials like Green Glue and mass loaded vinyl for blocking airborne sound makes sense, but for impact noise (footsteps), we know that sound isolation clips are the ONLY option if you want to soundproof a ceiling side of a floor-ceiling assembly.
 The good news is that the RSIC-1 clip is darn good at stopping that footstep noise from the floor above.

 RSIC clips are far and away the best isolation clip option for soundproofing projects for a handful of reasons: